iotaledger/bee-rfcs/text/0026-signing-scheme-traits/0026-signing-scheme-traits.md

 # Detailed design

-The proposed traits are at the very core of asymmetric cryptography in which a pair of private and public keys are used to create and verify digital signatures.
+The proposed design is at the very core of asymmetric cryptography in which a pair of private and public keys are used to create and verify digital signatures.
 Public keys and signatures are public while private keys remain secret.

+## Traits

-We thus provide 3 traits `PrivateKey`, `PublicKey` and `Signature`.
+Following a common asymmetric cryptography pattern, we provide 3 traits `PrivateKey`, `PublicKey` and `Signature`.

 Associated types are being used to bind implementations of these 3 traits together within a signing scheme.
 For example, a `PrivateKey` implementation of a signing scheme shouldn't be used with a `PublicKey` implementation of another signing scheme.

-## `PrivateKey` trait
+### `PrivateKey` trait

 <!-- TODO -->